Magnus Kofod Andersen: Club career

 Kofod started playing football at a local club called Hundested IK.
 Later, he got contacted by scouts from FC Nordsjælland, and joined the club at the age of 10.

 Kofod's first senior experience was on 17 February 2017, where he sat on the bench for the whole game against Lyngby Boldklub.
 He got his debut for FC Nordsjælland on 17 July 2017.
 Kofod started on the bench, but replaced Mathias Jensen in the 74th minute in a 2-1 victory against OB in the Danish Superliga.
 Kofod plays with shirt number 38 for the senior team.
 Despite his young age, Kofod was nominated as the MOTM by Arbejdernes Landsbank after a victory against F.C.
 Copenhagen.

-After 171 games for Nordsjælland, it was confirmed on 14 May 2022, that Kofod would leave the club at the end of the season, when his contract expired.
+After 171 appearances for Nordsjælland, it was confirmed on 14 May 2022, that Kofod would leave the club at the end of the season, when his contract expired.
 On 26 May 2022, Kofod signed a three-year deal with an option for a fourth year, with newly relegated Italian Serie B-club Venezia.

+On 12 January 2025, Kofod signed a multi-year contract with Czech First League club Sparta Prague.